-Bettarazuke is a regional pickled daikon dish from Tokyo that has a long history!
-The unique aroma, gentle sweetness and crunchy texture will leave you wanting more.
+Bettarazuke is a regional pickled daikon dish from Tokyo with a long history!
+The unique aroma, gentle sweetness, and crunchy texture will leave you wanting more.

 Disclaimer: This post contains Amazon affiliate links.
 Sudachi Recipes earn a small percentage from qualifying purchases at no extra cost to you.
 See disclaimer for more info.